fwip/mtg_pronouns/reworded_cards.md

 **Sorcery**

 Name a nonland card.
 Target player reveals their hand.
-They discards a card with that name.
+That player discards a card with that name.
 If they can't, you draw a card.

 Brainbite 2UB
 ---------------

 **Sorcery**

 Target opponent reveals their hand.
 You choose a card from it.
-They discards that card.
+That player discards that card.

 Draw a card.